 Multicore CPU does not mean high performance.
 Computer program execution speed does not only depend on the multiple numbers of CPU cores.
 Even the architecture of the CPU decides which CPU is faster than the other.
 It is also possible that a Dual-Core CPU performs must better and faster than a Quad-Core CPU just because of its architecture.

-Internally every CPU has its components which are also vary in performance.
+Internally every CPU has its components which also vary in performance.
 These components include bus speed and especially very fast speed special type of memory known as “Cache Memory”.
-The number of Registers is also varied in every CPU which is also a reason for high or low performance of CPU.
-So before deciding a CPU as faster either it is Dual-core, Quad-core, or even higher, you must check the internal specification of CPU architecture.
+The number of Registers is also varied in every CPU which is also a reason for the high or low performance of CPU.
+So before deciding on a CPU as faster whether it is Dual-core, Quad-core, or even higher, you must check the internal specification of CPU architecture.

 System Resources and CPU performance

-Performance of CPU does not depend on its performance but other systems resources are also integrated with its fastest performance.
+The performance of the CPU does not depend on its performance but other systems resources are also integrated with its fastest performance.
 CPU fetches data from RAM for the execution.
 If the RAM of the system is slower in performance than high specs CPU cannot even give its maximum performance because that CPU is required to wait to get data from system RAM for execution.

-Same as computer buses are special lines on the main board of computer which connects different devices of a computer with each other and also used for data transfer.
+Same as computer buses are special lines on the main board of a computer which connect different devices of a computer with each other and are also used for data transfer.
 The data-carrying capacity of these Buses is called Bus width.
-If the speed of these System Buses is slower and their Bus Width is also less than the transfer rate of data between the different component of computer and RAM will be slow and same is the case between CPU and RAM is because these special lines also carry data from RAM to CPU and from CPU to RAM.
+If the speed of these System Buses is slower and their Bus Width is also less the transfer rate of data between the different components of the computer and RAM will be slow and the same is the case between CPU and RAM because these special lines also carry data from RAM to CPU and from CPU to RAM.

 Result of Analysis